LuciaLacort/harbiz-assignment-lucia-lacort/README.md

 ## 🪄 Try it!

+This project was developed using Node.js and TypeScript.
+I decided not to compile the code to JavaScript to maintain a more fluid and straightforward workflow.
+To run the project and tests, ts-node was used.

+### How to run the project:

+1. Clone the repository and open it in Visual Studio Code.
+2. Open a new terminal and run the following commands:

+   - `npm install` (to install the dependencies)
+   - `npx ts-node src/index.ts` (to run the code)
+   - `npm test` (to run the tests)

-You just have to clone the repository, open it in Visual Studio Code, open a new terminal, and run 'npm run test'.
-There, you'll be able to see the function's result and how the unit test is executed.
+You’ll be able to see the function's result and how the unit tests are executed.

 ## ⏩ Next steps